-From the figure above, it can be seen that all variables have a value greater than 0.7, indicating that they have met the criteria.
-In addition, the convergence validity test is based on the Average Variance

-Extracted (AVE) value.
-The variable in this study had an AVE value > 0.5.
-The AVE values in the model are presented in Table 2.
+From the figure above, it shows that all variables have a value greater than 0.7, so they have met the criteria.
+In addition, the convergence validity test is seen from the Average Variance Extracted (AVE) value.
+The variable in this study already has an AVE value of > 0.5.
+The AVE values in the model can be seen in table 2 below.